deeplearning4j/deeplearning4j-docs/bagofwords-tf-idf.md

 [Bag of Words](https://en.wikipedia.org/wiki/Bag-of-words_model) (BoW) is an algorithm that counts how many times a word appears in a document.
 Those word counts allow us to compare documents and gauge their similarities for applications like search, document classification and topic modeling.
 BoW is a method for preparing text for input in a deep-learning net.

 BoW lists words with their word counts per document.
-In the table where the words and documents effectively become vectors are stored, each row is a word, each column is a document and each cell is a word count.
+In the table the words and documents are stored effectively as vectors, each row is a word, each column is a document and each cell is a word count.
 Each of the documents in the corpus is represented by columns of equal length.
 Those are wordcount vectors, an output stripped of context.

 ![Alt text](./img/wordcount-table.png)